AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

   5. Offered
 * The tag written in the command must match one of the values above ([case-insensitive](#glossary)) e.g. `t/applicant`
 * To tag with offset, the offset takes in `+` or `-`, followed by a number for the offset amount, e.g. `+1`, `-2`
-  * The tag, which represents the hiring stage the specific person is at, will progress/regress the hiring stage by the offset amount
+  * The tag, which represents the hiring stage the specific applicant is at, will progress/regress the hiring stage by the offset amount
     * The offset amount must range from -4 to +4
   * The order for the hiring stages is Rejected > Applicant > Candidate > Interviewee > Offered